Student Health Center FAQ | Last updated Feb. 2, 2021

 Students with any of the following COVID-19 symptoms should stay home from class, notify their professor, and call the Student Health Center at 262.524.7233 or your primary provider to schedule an appointment for an evaluation and COVID testing.

-Students with any of these symptoms may have COVID-19 and should be tested:
+Students with any of these symptoms may have COVID-19 and should be tested.
+The Health Center provides free rapid COVID tests with results in about 15 minutes:

 - Fever or chills